SHOFCO recognized in Fast Company’s World Changing Ideas Awards

 Provision of Clean Water: We have provided 8,268,770 liters of free water in Kibera via our innovative aerial water piping system.
 In communities where we don’t have water systems, we have distributed 19,780,000 liters via water truck access points.

 Combating Misinformation: We are collecting questions, rumors, and reports of misinformation from community members via SMS or door-to-door surveys that we fact-check and address via local radio and other direct communication strategies.
 To date, we have enrolled 351,054 contacts in our SMS platform, and analyzed 7,643 household-level survey responses.

 We are working in alignment and close coordination with local and national government stakeholders that have expertise on outbreak response protocols and referral procedures but lack the ability — and supplies — to conduct an effective response in the slums.
 We are working with the UN, UN-Habitat, OCHA, and Amref, as well as the Government National COVID-19 Community Engagement task force, where SHOFCO Co-Founder & CEO Kennedy Odede is leading the informal settlement working group.
 Kennedy has also been appointed to the National COVID-19 Emergency Response Fund, which allocates resources nationwide.

 Our schools and way forward

-Following government recommendations, SHOFCO has suspended classes at the Kibera and Mathare School for Girls until further notice.
+Following government recommendations, SHOFCO has suspended classes at the Kibera and Mathare School for Girls until 2021.
 We will continue to take action to ensure beneficiaries, community members, and staff are protected and provided with accurate and up to date information.

 Follow Us and Share